facelessuser/BracketHighlighter/docs/src/markdown/about/contributing.md

 Contribution from the community is encouraged and can be done in a variety of ways:

 -   Bug reports.
 -   Reviewing code.
 -   Code patches via pull requests.
 -   Documentation improvements via pull requests.

-!!! warning "Bracket Rules are Supported by the Community"
-    The most common requested enhancement for BracketHighlighter is for new rules to add support for \{insert your favorite language here}.
+/// warning | Bracket Rules are Supported by the Community The most common requested enhancement for BracketHighlighter is for new rules to add support for \{insert your favorite language here}.
 I, like you, am proficient in very specific languages.
 I probably don't use your favorite language or there would already be a support for it.
 I don't have time to learn the nuances of your language.
 For these reasons, support for new language brackets **requires** pull requests from the community.

 Though I will not personally implement rules for your favorite language, I am more than willing to offer suggestions and guidance to help those who may struggle to create rules for their specific language of interest.
+///

 ## Become a Sponsor :octicons-heart-fill-16:{: .heart-throb}